tabinda-touqeer/ResearchMe/README.md

 ## License

 `researchme` is licensed under the MIT License.
-See the [LICENSE](https://github.com/tabinda-touqeer/ResearchMe/blob/main/LICENSE) file for more details.
+See the [LICENSE](https://github.com/tabinda-touqeer/ResearchMe/blob/main/LICENSE) for more details.